There’s no gentle way to say this – training with injuries SUCKS!

 You’ve been training hard, seeing great results, and you don’t want to stop now because of a little “pain”.
 Below are a few suggestions to keep you training while at the same time allowing you to take care of what ails you.

-Now, it should go without saying, the best way to handle an injury is to prevent it in the first place.
+Now, it should go without saying, the best way to handle an injury is to prevent it in the first place by always starting out with a dynamic warm-up.

 If you’re worried about hurting yourself while lifting, I would encourage you to check out our guide, Strength Training 101: Everything You Need to Know.
 We cover all you need to begin a strength training practice, from equipment, starting weight recommendations, and proper form techniques to prevent injuries.
 You can grab it for free when you join the Rebellion below!